 “Back then, you really had to love the business to be in it, and to be successful at anything; you have to work at it.
 Nobody’s going to give you anything; you have to work for it.”

-After his wrestling career ended, Rossi became a vegetarian, went back to school, and studied nutrition at Belmont University.
+After his wrestling career ended, Rossi became a vegetarian, returned to school, and studied nutrition at Belmont University.
 Before this, he tried to cope with his injuries by drinking heavily and eventually developed severe stomach and colon problems until a radiologist told him that he could reverse his health issues through diet and exercise instead of surgery on his colon.

-In 1973, he and his wife set up a natural health food store in Brentwood, just outside of Nashville, Tennessee, where he sold vitamins and nutritional products for over 40 years.
+In 1973, he and his wife set up a natural health food store in Brentwood, just outside Nashville, Tennessee, where he sold vitamins and nutritional products for over 40 years.
 He began promoting a healthy lifestyle and earned a doctorate in Naturopathy.